Nepal earthquake survivors turn to rebuilding homes and lives

 On April 25, a devastating earthquake killed over 7,700 people and flattened towns and villages across central Nepal, including most of Sankhu’s fine old buildings.

-But Shrestha’s no-frills home stood cracked yet intact among the rubble and dust of neighboring buildings.
+But Shrestha’s no-frills home stood cracked yet intact among the rubble and dust of neighbouring buildings.

 “If this was an old house, we’d all be gone,” said Shrestha, a 28-year-old office worker in the nearby capital Kathmandu.